-Now one thing I want to make clear before I start is that I had a big issue with was that I use to think that side hustlers were people who were service based people only and this just isn’t true.
+Now one thing I want to make clear before I start is that I had a big issue with that I use to think that side hustlers were people who were service-based people only and this just isn’t true.
 When I look back at the last 7 years of what I’ve done the majority of it was never offering a service.

 If this is a problem for you then keep reading…

 Service Based Business

 Before I start I want to take a moment to define what a service based business is so their isn’t any confusion here.

 Service Based Business – Is a business that offers to do things for you, such as consulting or freelancing, in exchange for a fee.

 One of the top benefits that comes to mind when I use to offer services was that it allowed me to earn money much faster.
 When you start a service based business their is no product to create or maintain.